timothy-wiley/aspqsim/README.md

 * Python v2.7 (for invoking the iterative ASP solver)

 # Copyright
-Copyright (C) 2017
+Copyright (C) Dr. Timothy Wiley 2017
 The University of New South Wales, Sydney, Australia.

-Dr. Timothy Wiley.
+See the [UNSW Website for IP and Copyright information][4] for PhD Thesis.

 # References